suping106/ms4_teashop/README.md

 ## MS4 - Tea Shop ##

-Tea Shop is a ecommence store for Tea lovers.
+Tea Shop is an ecommence store for Tea lovers.
 The website was created by following the basic structure of Boutique Ado with two added models of customer reviews and FAQ.

 The website can be access [here](https://ms4-teashop.herokuapp.com/)